 Teachers and counselors should consider cultural issues, such as recently moving to a new country and speaking another language.
-Children who are uncomfortable with a new language may not want to use it outside of a familiar setting.
+Children who are uncertain about speaking a new language may not want to use it outside of a familiar setting.
 This is not selective mutism.

 Treating selective mutism involves behavior changes.
-The child's family and school should participate.
-Certain medications that treat anxiety and social phobia have been used safely and successfully.
+The child's family and school should be involved.
+Certain medicines that treat anxiety and social phobia have been used safely and successfully.

 Children with this syndrome can have different outcomes.
 Some may need to continue therapy for shyness and social anxiety into the teenage years, and possibly into adulthood.

 Selective mutism can affect the child's ability to function in school or social settings.
 Without treatment, symptoms may get worse.

 Call your health care provider if your child has symptoms of selective mutism, and it is affecting school and social activities.

 Bostic JQ, Prince JB, Buxton DC.
 Child and adolescent psychiatric disorders.
 In: Stern TA, Fava M, Wilens TE, Rosenbaum JF, eds.
 Massachusetts General Hospital Comprehensive Clinical Psychiatry .
 2nd ed.
 Philadelphia, PA: Elsevier; 2016:chap 69.

 Rosenberg DR, Ciriboga JA.
 Anxiety disorders.
 In: Kliegman RM, Stanton BF, St Geme JW, Schor NF, eds.
 Nelson Textbook of Pediatrics .
 20th ed.
 Philadelphia, PA: Elsevier; 2016:chap 25.